lekoala/silverstripe-sparkpost/README.md

 extensions to SparkPostController to define your own rules, like "Send an email to the admin when a receive a spam complaint".

-SparkPostController provides the following extension point:
+SparkPostController provides the following extension point for all events:
 - onAnyEvent

-Extensions points depending on the type of the event:
+And the following extensions points depending on the type of the event:
 - onEngagementEvent
 - onGenerationEvent
 - onMessageEvent
 - onUnsubscribeEvent

 You can also inspect the whole payload and the batch id with
 - beforeProcessPayload : to check if a payload has been processed
 - afterProcessPayload : to mark the payload has been processed or log information

 You can test if your extension is working properly by visiting /sparkpost/test if your site is in dev mode.
 It will load sample data from the API.

-Make sure that you have a valid api key (not a subaccount key) to access features related to installation of the webhook through the CMS.

 Compatibility
 ==================